 In 1997, Stuart handed the sales and marketing of EasyPlot to another company.
 Free of marketing concerns, Stuart had time to watch his wife, Jodi, fill his desk with papers and eraser shavings.
 Jodi was assembling call schedules for her pediatric residency program.
 Like chief residents around the country, she had only primitive tools to aid her task.
 Call scheduling for a single month consumed around ten hours of her time.

-In 2003, Spiral Software released Amion for Enterprises.
-The Enterprise system produces on-call lists for entire hospitals direct from department schedules.
+In 2003, Spiral Software produced a hospital-wide contact system with a central on-call list built direct from department schedules.

-Thanks to all of you who use Amion!
-We've had a great first decade and look forward to many more years of helping people with schedules.
+Thanks to all of you who use AMiON!
+We look forward to many years of helping people with schedules.